JumpCodeFrog/JumpCodeFrog/README.md

 ---

-### Currently working on

-**CLI Crypto Wallet (Go)** — *in progress*

-Command-line cryptocurrency wallet with focus on security, usability and understanding cryptography deeply.
-Pure Go, no external frameworks.

----

 ### What I've built

-- **Custom CMS Engine** — Full-featured content management system built in PHP without any frameworks.
+- **Custom CMS Engine** (`PHP` + `MySQL`)
+  Full-featured content management system built without frameworks.
 Used in production.

-- **CLI Crypto Wallet** — Current main project (Go)
+- **CLI Crypto Wallet** (`Golang`) — *in progress*
+  Command-line wallet with focus on security and understanding cryptography deeply.

 ---

 ### A bit more about me

 - 🇨🇭 Based in Bellinzona, Switzerland
 - 🇩🇪 Learning German (B1 → B2)
 - 🔐 Passionate about cryptography, privacy and open source
 - 📚 Philosophy background — helps me think clearly about complex problems

 ---

-**Open to interesting projects, collaboration and remote opportunities.**
+**Open to remote work, collaboration and interesting problems.**

 ---

-*Made with ❤️ and a lot of ☕*
+*Made with ❤️ and a lot of ☕ in Switzerland*